 Visitors might find themselves crawling through the tunnels of colourful salt crystals, being invited to lick the walls and investigate this amazing place by torchlight.
-The beaches near to the cave are very beautiful too and are definitely worth factoring into the length of any day trips.
+The beaches near the cave are very beautiful too and are definitely worth factoring into the length of any day trip.

 Chahkuh Valley is in the north-western part of Qeshm and is easily accessible from nearby Table Village.
 It is absolutely worth a visit, especially on quieter days when it is possible to really appreciate the feeling of serenity as you wander through the maze of cliffs and towers.

 The Ivory walls of the gorge are a fantastic example of a natural structure formed by heavy rain and flash floods.
 The movement of tectonic plates has also influenced the unusual rock formations which appear to have been carved by a visionary sculptor rather than the force of the elements.

 Chahkuh is another of Qeshm’s protected geo-parks and visitors are strictly forbidden from graffitiing or damaging the cliff faces.
 Local communities ingeniously use the distinctive natural holes and pockets in the valley’s rock as wells.
 Water is not absorbed into the cliff so it is stored and cooled in there ready to be used in the dry season.
 Nature is both an artist and an engineer in this beautiful valley.
 And we were more than happy for this hero to throw the water over our heads to cool down!

 Take a boat trip to Hengam Island